-If you do not have a passport, apply for one immediately as processing can take 6–8 weeks, or longer.
+If you do not have a passport, apply for one immediately as routine processing (due to the pandemic) can take 18 weeks, or longer (with expedited service 12 weeks or longer).
 When we re-open, you can apply for a passport right in our office's U.S. Passport Facility, in addition to post offices, county, or municipal offices.
 Our office also takes official Passport and Visa photos, so inquire about our services.
 You can prepare your application online.
 If you have a passport, check the expiration date to make sure it is valid for at least six months after your planned return home.
 Make several photocopies of the information page of your passport for your own use and save them electronically in a secure location.
 Be sure to leave a copy at home with your family or another responsible person.

 Keep your passport in a safe place while traveling.
 When not traveling, keep it in a secure place in your residency.
 If you lose your passport, report this to the nearest U.S. consulate or embassy and apply for a new one.
 Non-U.S. citizens should contact their home country’s consulate or embassy.
 It is also recommended that a parent, guardian or emergency contact also have a valid passport in case they need or want to visit you during your program.
 For more information on passports, visit the U.S. State Department’s website.

 Visas & Residence Permits